bekk/bekk-christmas/post/ml/lost-in-branches.md

 image: >-
   https://images.unsplash.com/photo-1480114440414-43a37cc4472f?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2104&q=80
 ingress: >-
-  First of all, this is not an Git article.
+  First of all, this is not a Git article.
 This article will give a short introduction to a set of trees almost as powerful as Christmas trees, decision trees.
 authors: